pam-exchange/SymantecPAM-MongoDB/docs/MongoDB.md

 Configuring MongoDB (on prem) can be a bit tricky if you want to use TLS for clients connecting to the database.
 Here are some of the details encounted with the setup.

-The eovironment used is as follows:
+The environment used is as follows:

 - CentOS 9 (with SELINUX)
 - MongoDB, version 8.0.0-1